thoradam/unison-read/README.md

 # unison-read

 Provides a `Read a` ability, along with some combinators and handlers, that allows for incrementally consuming some `a`s to produce a result or fail.

-For example:
+## Example

 ```unison
 csv : '{Read Char} [[Text]]